Services and Programs /

 Previous English Study: You should have previous study of English before you come to Capital, at least two years in high school (secondary school) or a full year in university within the past five years.
 Students in Level 1 (Elementary) must be able to speak, understand, write, and read simple English sentences before coming to Capital.
 If you are not able to do this, you will be advised to find another program in which you can be successful.
 Please contact the ESL director if you have questions or concerns.

-See the ESL Student Handbook (link pdf) for more detailed information.
+See the ESL Student Handbook (PDF) for more detailed information.

 CurriculumNew students take the English Placement Test (EPT) and write a sample composition before they begin classes.
 The results of these tests and an oral interview determine which level in the program is the best placement.